elastic/integrations/docs/fine_tune_integration.md

     Due to changed templating engine from a standard Golang one to [handlebars](https://handlebarsjs.com/), it may be hard to automatically convert the Filebeat input configuration (nested variables, many representations, conditions, loops).
-Kindly please to review the output stream configuration and review potential bugs.
+Please review the output stream configuration and identify potential bugs.

 11. Update docs template with sample events.

-    The events collected by the agent slightly differ from original, Metricbeat's and Filebeat's, ones.
+    The events collected by the agent slightly differ from the original, Metricbeat and Filebeat, ones.
 Adjust the event content manually basing on already migrated integrations (e.g. [MySQL integration](https://github.com/elastic/integrations/blob/main/packages/mysql/_dev/build/docs/README.md)) or copy them once managed to run whole setup with real agent.